 Search for Ticket Image/TicPix

 A picture is worth a thousand words, so the Department of Public Works is posting images of parking tickets and the violations that led to tickets being issued by DPW.
-The images of certain parking violations are posted so motorists will better understand why tickets are issued.
+Click the following link to view images of certain parking violations after receiving them.

 Adjudicate a Ticket

 The Department of Motor Vehicles is responsible for adjudicating parking tickets motorists believe were issued erroneously.
 To adjudicate a ticket, motorists should follow the directions on the back of the ticket.

 After finding the image of the parking violation, DC Department of Motor Vehicles allows you to pay tickets online or adjudicate the ticket.
 The DC Central Collection Unit of the Office of Finance and Treasury is responsible for arranging payment plans to resolve tickets.

 An Expired Meter